 Working with teachers

-PiCaM will develop specific training programmes for in-service and pre-service teachers.
+PiCaM developed specific programmes for in-service and pre-service teachers.
 The goal is to help in understanding the role education can play in combating racism and discrimination and in supporting the achievement of migrant children; to acquire the skills to recognise and adapt practice in response to diversity amongst learners; and to develop techniques to support observation, listening and intercultural communication through drawing on techniques learnt from P4C (Philosophy for Children).

-P4C is a questioning and enquiry based approach, thus far hardly used within mathematics education, which encourages the exploration of ideas.
+P4C is a questioning and enquiry-based approach, thus far hardly used within mathematics education, which encourages the exploration of ideas.
 It gives children the possibility of seeing that their ideas have value and that others have different ideas that have value too.
 It gives children a chance to speak and be heard without the need always to be right and to develop confidence to ask questions and learn through discussion.